ajcastanedag/UASPlan/App/Protocols/0_Introduction.md

 -   Wingtra - Altum - multispektral
 -   Lidar Backpack

-RTK is mandatory if you go with a lidar sensor and can be useful for mapping - depending on your research question.
+RTK (tbd: explain RTK) is mandatory if you go with a lidar sensor and can be useful for mapping - depending on your research question.
 If you have questions please write us an email: [uasuniwue\@gmail.com](mailto:uasuniwue@gmail.com)